Ridgway

 Action needed now

-Grants and pledges (not actual money) from local sponsors are needed now so that we can have the funds in hand by the summer of 2025 to initiate fabrication.
+Grants and pledges (not actual money) from local sponsors are needed now so that we can have the funds in hand by the summer of any year to initiate fabrication.
 Spread the word!
-Let’s all come together so Ridgway can celebrate Colorado’s Sesquicentennial.
-We need your contribution or it won’t happen.
-Don’t let the party bypass Ridgway!
+We need your contribution, monetary or otherwise, or it won’t happen.

 How you can help